Contents

 Who can see my predictions?
 Who can see my prediction commentary?

-Your predictions and commentary are public.
+By default, your predictions and commentary are public.
 Any site visitor (registered or unregistered) can view them at any time, before or after a fight.
+Certain pages that display detailed pick history are only available to registered site members.

 There's a bout I know is rumored to occur, but I don't see available to make predictions on.
 Why are some rumored bouts in there and others aren't?